 Look for moisture and mould in your home

 Mould in the home is a serious problem that needs to be addressed quickly.
-Dehumidifiers can help remove damp air that leads to mould.
+While dehumidifiers can help remove damp air that leads to mould, they won't do much if the root cause of the mould is an unaddressed water leak.

 When inspecting the inside of the home for the beginnings of water damage, look for signs like flaking paint or wallpaper, as well as speckled marks on skirting boards.
 Condensation on skylights or windowsills in the mornings can also be a sign there is above-average moisture levels in the house.